ehrpg/qstar/vessels.md

 ##### Spread Fire Mode

 Every additional weapon reduces the defender's *speed value* by one, until it reaches 0.
-The *speed value* due to multiple weapons can't deceed 0.
+The *speed value* due to multiple weapons can't fall below 0.

 Example: An attacker is firing a battery of 4 rail guns upon a small vessel with a *speed value* of +2.
 The attacker has 4 dice and +4 on his attack due to the